National Fire Chiefs Council

 The National Fire Chiefs Council (NFCC) is a membership body which represents area managers and above.
 The Council itself which meets quarterly is made up of the chief fire officers of the fire services in the United Kingdom.
 It replaced the Fire and Rescue Service Council.
 The National Fire Chiefs Council is a committee of National Fire Chiefs Council Limited (formerly Chief Fire Officers Association (CFOA) which is a registered charity and company.
 National Fire Chiefs Council Limited has a board of trustees which ensures appropriate governance and have oversight of the trading activities.
-Trustees have been selected to represent the range of governance models in place across the FRS: The current chair of NFCC is Mark Hardingham.
+Trustees have been selected to represent the range of governance models in place across the FRS: The current chair of NFCC is Phil Garrigan.

 Structure

 The National Fire Chiefs Council is a committee of National Fire Chiefs Council Limited, which remains the legal entity behind the NFCC.
 The council meets quarterly and is led by the NFCC chair.
 Each fire and rescue service is represented on the council, either through their chief fire officer or a nominated deputy, and each service has one vote.
 Other people may attend meetings as observers.